Counseling Psychology Graduate Student Handbook

 - PSYC 6337 Personality Assessment

 There are several requirements that you must meet before you will be allowed to enter your first practicum.
-These include that you must have passed your final project for Personality Assessment and for Techniques in Psychotherapy.
+These include that you must have passed your final criterion or project for Personality Assessment and for Techniques in Psychotherapy.
 In addition, you must take and pass with a B or better the following courses:

 - PSYC 6321 Psychopathology I